Maneesh2019/alpine-base/README.md

 # Alpine docker base image
 Alpine base image with sane default configs.
+This tries to balance the easier usage but to stay as minimal as possible.
+This image weights: `8.098 MB`.

 This image uses [s6-overlay](https://github.com/just-containers/s6-overlay/#the-docker-way).